 How Do you Identify a Pun in Writing?

-In literary texts, puns serve a couple of important functions.
-They may reveal the clever, duplicitous, or frivolous nature of the character who uses them to excess.
-They sometimes highlight the author’s self-consciousness about the ambiguous nature of language itself, which can lend itself to different interpretations.
+In literary texts, a pun can serve a couple of important functions.
+A pun may reveal the clever, duplicitous, or frivolous nature of the character who uses them to excess.
+A pun sometimes highlights the author’s self-consciousness about the ambiguous nature of language itself, which can lend itself to different interpretations.

 Examples of Puns

-5. "I can’t believe I got tired by the calendar factory.
-All I did was take a day off."
+Pun Example 4.
+“I can’t believe I got fired by the calendar factory.
+All I did was take a day off.”